LeastAuthority/fleece/README.md

 It's possible that multiple inputs have a common bug.

 To debug, add a "triage test" which will run the crashing inputs back through the fuzz function that produced them to see if they're still crashing.
-This also has the benefit of acting as a regression test when combined with a with a simple assertion at all inputs are no longer crashing, and retaining the crashers in version control.
+This also has the benefit of acting as a regression test when combined with a with a simple assertion that all inputs are no longer crashing, and retaining the crashers in version control.
-Again, it's probably best to se the `gofuzz` build tag to exclude this code from normal builds and tests.
+Again, it's probably best to set the `gofuzz` build tag to exclude this code from normal builds and tests.

 Here's the triage test corresponding with our example above:
 _(NOTE: currently fleece expects the `crash-limit` flag to be defined on triage tests!)_